Financial Planning for Alzheimer's and Dementia Care

 Medicaid

-Medicaid typically offers more comprehensive coverage for Alzheimer's or dementia care than Medicare.
+Medicaid offers more comprehensive coverage for Alzheimer's or dementia care than Medicare.
 For instance, unlike Medicare, Medicaid covers some level of assisted living benefits in most states and provides ongoing nursing home care beyond 80 to 100 days.

 To benefit from Medicaid for Alzheimer's and dementia care, you must meet the program's income and asset criteria, which differ by state.
-You can find specific information about Medicaid in your state by visiting their site or calling 1-800-633-4227.
-Your State Medical Assistance office can also guide you on qualifying for Medicaid.
-Note that not all providers accept Medicaid, so ensure you verify provider participation before starting treatment.
+Find specific information about Medicaid in your state by visiting their site or calling 1-800-633-4227.

 3. 3